tinymce/tinymce-docs/integrations/swing.md

 ## Explore other resources

-* [GitHub repository](https://github.com/tinymce/tinymce-swing-codesamples) - Refer to this link for examples on how to use TinyMCE for Swing.
+* [GitHub repository](https://github.com/tinymce/tinymce-swing-codesamples) - Refer to this link for examples on how to use {{site.productname}} for Swing.

 * An additional set of documentation is shipped with the integration in a `zip` file containing a library of `Javadocs` and API reference guides which help in understanding and applying the concepts.
 The `zip` file includes the following documents:

-  * `readme.txt` - This file has general information about TinyMCE for Swing integration.
+  * `readme.txt` - This file has general information about {{site.productname}} for Swing integration.
-  * `license.txt` - This file has all the license details about TinyMCE for Swing as a commercial software.
+  * `license.txt` - This file has all the license details about {{site.productname}} for Swing as a commercial software.
-  * `release-notes.txt` - This file has information about the integrations and enhancements that have been implemented in TinyMCE for Swing integration.
+  * `release-notes.txt` - This file has information about the integrations and enhancements that have been implemented in {{site.productname}} for Swing integration.
   * `jar` files - The `jar` files that implement the integration can be found under lib/
   * `javadoc` - The `javadoc` can be found at `docs/javadoc/index.html`.

 #### A note about integrations

-> Note: Tiny references to third-party integrations/code to help users build great products with the TinyMCE editor.
-For support related issues such as queries about this integration, please [contact support](https://support.tiny.cloud/hc/en-us/requests/new) or join the [TinyMCE Community](https://community.tiny.cloud/).
+> Note: {{site.companyname}} references to third-party integrations/code to help users build great products with the {{site.productname}} editor.
+For support related issues such as queries about this integration, please [contact support](https://support.tiny.cloud/hc/en-us/requests/new) or join the [{{site.productname}} Community](https://community.tiny.cloud/).